 Once the mixture is smooth, we set this aside to cool.
 We add the egg yolks and stir them in to the mixture.
-The flour and baking powder come in last, and that’s the end of the first part.
+The flour and baking powder come in last.
+Stir and incorporate the flour mixture into the batter until it is smooth .
+And that’s the end of the first part.

-Another important thing: I recommend using large and individual cup moulds instead of the regular cupcake pan.
-First because we are going to bake these mamon in a water bath.
-The moulds should be placed on a rimmed baking sheet and the baking sheet be filled with water up to about half an inch from the base of the moulds.
+Another important thing: I recommend using large and individual cup molds instead of the regular cupcake pan.
+First, because we are going to bake these mamon in a water bath.
+The molds should be placed on a rimmed baking sheet and the baking sheet be filled with water up to about half an inch from the base of the molds.
 This article illustrates a water bath set up in baking.

-Since my moulds are large , the baking time is 22-25 minutes.
-For regular sized cupcake moulds , reduce time to 12-15 minutes.
-Then, we don’t take the mamon cakes out of the oven right away, instead after turning off the oven, we let them stay inside the with the oven door open for about 3 minutes.
+Since my molds are large , the baking time is 22-25 minutes.
+For regular sized muffin molds , reduce time to 12-15 minutes.
+Then, we don’t take them out of the oven right away, instead after turning off the oven, we let them stay inside the with the oven door open for about 3 minutes.
 This minimizes their shrinking.

 After we take them out of the oven, we let them cool in the counter for about 10 minutes.
-I always unmould my mamon cakes and wrap them individually in saran wrap or wax paper.
+I always unmold and wrap them individually in plastic wrap.
 This ensures they stay moist even after several days, and it makes them pretty presentable too if you want to bring them to someone as a gift.
 They usually last 3- 4 days in my household and they stay fresh.

 - 100 grams cream cheese